andrewdw/ceros-test/README.md

 - Standardized the animation config in the `ObstacleRegistry` and added function to generate the config for each dog

+- Added ability to pause (with "p") the game by modifying the `Game` class to not update gameWindow if isPaused.

+- Also added listener for reset commands "r" and reset the obstacles, entities and game time

 ## Noted Bugs

 - The game appears to run faster on Chrome than Safari